What Is A Showrunner? The Role of Television’s Top Dog Explained

 There is a difference.
 Most showrunners are called “executive producers”.
 There’s a bit of confusion with that title because not all executive producers are showrunners.
 The title showrunner was created to distinguish them from actors who received an honorific executive producer credit but did little–if any–of the duties.

 The TV producer, on the other hand, will work on specific aspects of the show like hiring directors, writers, and the cast.
-In other words, a producer is the person the showrunner delegates too, while they oversee.
+In other words, a producer is the person the showrunner delegates to, while they oversee.
 There are numerous types of producers for different aspects of production.
 For instance, line producers work on episode budgets, casting producers cast, production managers get an episode shot, and writer-producers work in the writer’s room.

 But the showrunner may have more input in any of these areas depending on who they are and the nature of the show.